Skip to content

 # Heroku

-heroku addons:create heroku-redis:premium-0
+heroku addon create heroku-redis:premium-0

 # Hop3

-hop3 addons:create redis myapp-cache
+hop3 addon create redis myapp-cache

-hop3 addons:attach myapp myapp-cache
+hop3 addon attach myapp myapp-cache

 Step 4: Deploy